2021 NBA playoffs: Format

 The NBA Board of Governors approved a format for the 2020–21 season to have a play-in tournament involving the teams that ranked 7th through 10th in each conference.
-The 7th place team and 8th place team participate in the double-chance game, with the winner advancing to the playoffs as the 7-seed.
-The loser then plays the winner of the elimination game between the 9th place and 10th place teams to determine the playoff's 8-seed.
+The 7th-place team and 8th-place team participate in the double-chance game, with the winner advancing to the playoffs as the 7-seed.
+The loser then plays the winner of the elimination game between the 9th-place and 10th-place teams to determine the playoff's 8-seed.
 The NBA's regular playoff format would then proceed as normal.
+Furthermore, the winner of the match between the loser of the 7/8 game and the winner of the 9/10 game always plays on day 2 of the NBA playoffs to allow that team at least a day of rest.

 Under the NBA's regular playoff format, the eight teams with the most wins in each conference qualified for the playoffs.
 The seedings were based on each team's record.
 Each conference's bracket was fixed; there was no reseeding.
 All rounds were best-of-seven series; the series ended when one team won four games, and that team advanced to the next round.
 All rounds, including the NBA Finals, were in a 2–2–1–1–1 format.
 In the conference playoffs, home court advantage went to the higher-seeded team (number one being the highest).
 Seeding was based on each team's regular season record within a conference; if two teams had the same record, standard tiebreaker rules were used.
 Conference seedings were ignored for the NBA Finals: Home court advantage went to the team with the better regular season record, and, if needed, ties were broken based on head-to-head record, followed by intra-conference record.